AlexELEC/docs.dev/content.en/docs/tvlink/docs/epg.md

 To simplify the task, you need to enter the first letters of the channel name and the list will move to the desired position.

 After setting up, return to the «Sources» page and click the «Create EPG» button.

-In the «EPG Static sources», you have the option to change the URL address if needed.
-To do this, click the «Edit» icon next to the source name.

 The update frequency of EPG sources is set on the «Settings» page in the «EPG settings» section.